AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/overview.md

 * [Identity optimization algorithm](./identity-optimization-algorithm.md)
 * [Example scenarios](./example-scenarios.md)

 With Adobe Experience Platform Identity Service and Real-Time Customer Profile, it is easy to assume that your data is ingested perfectly and that all merged profiles represent a single individual person through a person identifier, such as a CRM ID.
-However, there are possible scenarios where certain data could try to merge multiple disparate profiles into a single profile ("profile collapse").
+However, there are possible scenarios where certain data could try to merge multiple disparate profiles into a single profile ("graph collapse").
 To prevent these unwanted merges, you can use configurations provided through identity graph linking rules and allow for accurate personalization for your users.

-## Example scenarios where profile collapse could happen
+## Example scenarios where graph collapse could happen

 * **Shared device**: Shared device refers to devices that are used by more than one individual.
 Examples of a shared device include tablets, library computers, and kiosks.
 * **Bad email and phone numbers**: Bad email and phone numbers refer to end-users registering invalid contact information, such as "test<span>@test.com" for email, and "+1-111-111-1111" for phone number.